 These changes will significantly increase the cost to children who retain family property they inherit, because the property taxes will likely be much higher than they were during the parent's lifetime.
 In many cases, this will result in properties being sold that may have otherwise been kept as family legacy property.
 According the the Daily Breeze, the prospect of increased real estate sales was a large motivator behind the marketing dollars spent on Prop 19.
 According to this article, the California Association of Realtors spent $50 million on ads claiming Prop 19 was beneficial to taxpayers, while omitting the sneaky, billion-dollar property tax increase that will result.

 Estate Planning Strategy in Light of Prop 19: Consider Making Transfers of California Real Estate by February 15, 2021

 If you you want to avoid property tax reassessment, it will be necessary to transfer California real estate that you plan to leave to your children (or grandchildren if their parent is predeceased) by February 15, 2021, before Prop 19 kicks in.
-These gifts can be made of the entire property, of a partial interest as co-tenants, or as part of an entity such as an LLC.
+These gifts can be made of the entire property, either outright in an intentionally defective grantor trust, of a partial interest as co-tenants, or as part of an entity such as an LLC.
 Be sure to work with experienced counsel in making such transfers in order to ensure that the parent-child exemption is properly claimed, and that you are taking the best approach if a partial interest is going to be transferred through co-tenancy, or as a partial interest in an LLC or other entity to help lay the foundation for the optimal tax outcome down the line when the parent(s) pass.
 You may also want to review this article on our blog, which I posted right around election time, discussing estate and gift tax reasons to consider making gifts (of any kind of asset or property) now as opposed to at death.